leeluolee/fstorm/README.md

 __FstormWriter is a SubClass of EventEmitter. __

-Temporary， only `end` and `error` is emitted by writer, mean that writer is stable (or no new operation is blocked).
+Temporarily， only `end` and `error` is emitted by writer, mean that writer is stable (or no new operation is blocked).

 - end